-Significant judgments that management has made at the end of the reporting period are as follows:
+Significant judgments that management has made in relation to these financial statements are as follows:

 Fair value of stock options and other share-based payments

 Management assesses the fair value of stock options and other share-based payments granted in accordance with the accounting policy stated in Note 3 to the consolidated financial statements.
 The fair value of the options granted is measured using the Black-Scholes model, taking into account the terms and conditions upon which the options are granted.
 Changes in assumptions concerning volatilities, interest rates and expected life could have significant impact on the fair valuation attributed to the Company's stock options.